 High water is most common in the spring when rain and snow melt raise water levels, though summer flash floods are possible (though short-lived).
 Typically the highest water levels occur in April (either before itineraries begin or at the very start of the river cruise season), but as snow melt and spring rainstorms vary from year to year, sometimes high waters can affect cruises as late as May or June.
-The Danube River and the Rhine between Cologne and Vienna are the most affected by high water levels; the Moselle River is less affected, but low bridges means it doesn't take much to make a stretch of river impassable.
+High water levels have also been known to crop up in late November and during the month of December as a result of unusually heavy rainfall or snow.

 Low Water Levels